 Nozomi Sakata is a postdoctoral researcher at the Centre for Education and International Development, UCL Institute of Education.
 Her research interests lie in the field of Comparative and International Education, with a focus on pedagogy in sub-Saharan Africa, education reform in global contexts and the use of mixed methods in educational research.
 Her doctoral research, titled ‘Learner-centred pedagogy and its implications for pupils’ schooling experiences and learning outcomes: A mixed-methods case study in Tanzania,’ explored how and to what extent Tanzania appropriates learner-centred pedagogy (LCP) and how LCP implementation might affect the schooling experiences and learning outcomes of primary-aged pupils.

-Her current research examines pedagogical approaches aligned with capabilities valued by primary teachers in Tanzania.
-Prior to her PhD, Nozomi obtained a master’s degree in anthropology and education from Teachers College, Columbia University in the US.
-She has worked with Unicef in Tanzania, the Japan International Cooperation Agency Research Institute and Save the Children Japan on various education- and development-related projects.
+Her current research examines locally appropriate pedagogy by applying the Capability Approach.
+It explores what opportunities and achievements primary teachers in Tanzania value for their pupils to have after primary education and what pedagogy they believe will help expand pupils’ capabilities.
+At UCL, she also assists in documenting evidence of research impacts beyond academia for a few research projects.
+Prior to her PhD, Nozomi obtained an MA in Anthropology and Education from Columbia University in the US.
+She has previously worked with UNICEF in Tanzania, the Japan International Cooperation Agency Research Institute and Save the Children Japan on various education- and development-related projects.